OSU-AI-with-Intel-DevCloud/reactapp-ui/README.md

 4. Setup [Docker](https://docs.docker.com/get-docker/) and [MongoDB](https://www.mongodb.com/docs/manual/installation/) with the linked instructions.
 ### `docker build`
 5. Start up the Mongo Database using the dockerfile.
+## Running the entire project
-6. Run the docker image for MongoDB, the Flask backend, the React frontend, and the Intel DevCloud scripts simultaneously to view the Deepfake Detection results in real time on your local web application.\
+Run the docker image for MongoDB, the Flask backend, the React frontend, and the Intel DevCloud scripts simultaneously to view the Deepfake Detection results in real time on your local web application.\
 When preparing to run with the DevCloud scripts running, ensure that the scp target in the /backend/base.py file matches the folders you have setup in your Intel DevCloud.